 How does my diet during pregnancy affect my baby’s teeth?

-During pregnancy, your direct directly impacts the development of your baby, including their teeth.
+During pregnancy, your diet directly impacts the development of your baby, including their teeth.
 A baby’s teeth begin to develop during the second trimester of pregnancy, so it is important to receive the recommended amounts of protein, phosphorus, calcium, and vitamins A, C, and D. For more information about the proper diet and nutrient levels during your pregnancy, please consult your dentist.

 How come my jaw clicks (pops), and what can I do about it?